ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 and `DW_OP_bit_piece` which only allow constant offsets to be expressed.

-Therefore, a new operator is defined that takes two location descriptions, an offset and a size, and creates a composite that uses the second location description as an overlay of the first, positioned according to the offset and size.
+Therefore, a new operator is defined that takes two location descriptions plus an offset and a size, and creates a composite that uses the second location description as an overlay of the first, positioned according to the offset and size.